Depression Cherry: Background

-She added, "I just personally felt I needed a couple of months of just not doing anything, I didn't have thoughts."
-Legrand found herself frustrated and limited creatively by the presence of a live drum set on tour to play Blooms songs because of "the noise it creates and how much space it fills".
+After finishing the supporting concert tours for Bloom, the group took a six-month break.
+Legrand added, "I just personally felt I needed a couple of months of just not doing anything, I didn't have thoughts."
+Uncertain about their future, singer/keyboardist Victoria Legrand said, "I didn't feel creative at all...
+I just thought well, maybe I'll never have another musical idea."
+Legrand reflected on the "aggravated" usage of live drums during their song performances on the Bloom tours because of "the noise it creates and how much space it fills".
 Guitarist Alex Scally concurred, saying, "There was a transparent feeling, [the songs] didn't feel as nuanced."
 On May 26, 2015, the band announced their fifth studio album, Depression Cherry, additionally revealing its tracklist and album artwork.